-ANSWER: I, a female believer like you, am just as frustrated in regards to people judging others, especially women, whether it is their hair, or clothing or even how they behave before they get to know the individual and understand why or who they are.
+ANSWER: It can be a bit frustrating to have other women judge you regarding long hair, especially when they claim to be Christians.
 This is not following the teachings of Jesus Christ in the Bible, which tell us to bear with one another and not to judge unless we want to be judged in the same way.

-All believers should bear with and encourage one another over such things as hair length (be it long or short), clothes, jewelry like earrings and rings, and other non-salvation issues.
+All believers, be they men or women, should bear with and encourage one another over such things as hair length (be it long or short), clothes, jewelry and other non-salvation issues.
 We are to worship God in spirit and in truth, obey the law and offer justice in a fair and balance way (John 4:24).
 This includes treating each other with love as we would like to be treated (John 15:12).